What Is Emotional Abuse? Spotting The Signs

 No Regard For Your Thoughts Or Feelings

 Someone who acts abusively may imply that the movies you like to watch or the hobbies you enjoy are stupid or a waste of time.
 They may accuse you of “not having what it takes” to accomplish something important to you.

 When someone uses tactics like this, they may feel insecure and incapable.
 However, they may project them onto you instead of acknowledging their feelings and disrespect your boundaries.

 A partner may deny hurting you and tell you that you’re “losing your mind” or “making it up.”
-Because of this, you may believe your emotions or feelings are invalid.
+By denying your reality, you may believe your emotions or feelings are invalid.
 This type of behavior is commonly called gaslighting.

 Giving You Orders